adaptant-labs/edgetpu-exporter/README.md

   -port int
     	Port to listen to (default 8080)
+  -sysfs string
+    	Mountpoint of sysfs instance to scan (default "/sys")
 ```

 By default, it will listen on port `8080`, but this can be changed via the `-port` argument.